 The default is 3 (front cover).
 More than one --picture option can be specified to attach multiple pictures.
 There may only be one picture each of type 1 and 2 in a file.

-mime-type is optional.
+media-type is optional.
 If left blank, it will be detected from the file.
-For best compatibility with players, use pictures with a mime-type of image/jpeg or image/png.
-The mime-type can also be "-->" to mean that filename is actually a URL to an image, though this use is discouraged.
+For best compatibility with players, use pictures with a media-type of image/jpeg or image/png.
+The media-type can also be "-->" to mean that filename is actually a URL to an image, though this use is discouraged.
 The file at the URL will not be fetched.
-The URL itself is stored in the comment field.
+The URL itself is stored in the metadata.

 description is optional.
 The default is an empty string.

 The next part specifies the resolution and color information.
-If the mime-type is image/jpeg, image/png, or image/gif, you can usually leave this empty and they can be detected from the file.
+If the media-type is image/jpeg, image/png, or image/gif, this can usually be left empty and the information will be read from the file.
 Otherwise, you must specify the width in pixels, height in pixels, and color depth in bits-per-pixel.
 If the image has indexed colors you should also specify the number of colors used.
 If possible, these are checked against the file for accuracy.

-filename is the path to the picture file to be imported, or the URL if the mime-type is -->.
+filename is the path to the picture file to be imported, or the URL if the media-type is "-->".